 Cocaine possession is a serious felony offense in Texas, and especially in Brazoria County.
 If a person is found to be in possession of any amount of the drug, they’ll be charged with a felony drug crime.
-Even if the offender is found to be in possession of trace amounts of the drug their charge will be classified as a felony offense and likely enhanced to a more severe criminal classification if found to be a habitual offender.
+Even if the offender is found to be in possession of trace amounts of the drug, their charge will be classified as a felony and likely enhanced to a more severe criminal classification if they’re found to be a habitual offender or a dealer.

 Attorney Sandra J. Oballe is ready to help you if you were accused of cocaine possession in Brazoria County, TX.
-Criminal penalties are stiff for person convicted of a cocaine related offense which means you’ll need aggressive legal representation if you’re to have any chance of besting the state’s charges against you.
+Criminal penalties are stiff for persons convicted of a cocaine related offenses which means you’ll need aggressive legal representation if you’re to have any chance of besting the state’s charges against you.

 Cocaine & Texas Law